oddbird/accoutrement/README.md

 ```

 If you're using [Eyeglass](https://github.com/linkedin/eyeglass),
-you can use the default "tools" (core + plugins) using only:
+you can use the default "tools" using only:

 ```scss
 @use 'accoutrement';